damianavila/RISE/doc/exportpdf.rst

   jupyter notebook

+NOTE: Make sure `autoLaunch` option is disabled, otherwise the decktape plugin will exit from the slideshow view before printing the slides.
+Discussion about this behavior lives at https://github.com/astefanutti/decktape/issues/110.

 3 - Run decktape with::

-  `npm bin`/decktape <Jupyter-Notebook-URL> <Output-File>
+  `npm bin`/decktape rise <Jupyter-Notebook-URL> <Output-File>

 More concretely, it looks something like the following::

-  `npm bin`/decktape http://localhost:8888/notebooks/your/notebook.ipynb?token=YourIndividualJupyterNotebookSessionToken /path/to/outputfile.pdf
+  `npm bin`/decktape rise http://localhost:8888/notebooks/your/notebook.ipynb?token=YourIndividualJupyterNotebookSessionToken /path/to/outputfile.pdf

 Note that the jupyter-notebook session token is needed.
 The token is shown to you when you start the jupter-notebook server from commandline.